peterigz/zest/docs/tutorials/01-minimal-template.md

 This tutorial walks through the simplest possible Zest application - displaying a blank screen using a frame graph.

+For all the tutorials to keeps things simple we will use GLFW as the library to provide window management.

 **Example:** `examples/GLFW/zest-minimal-template`

 ## What You'll Learn